IBBoard/cawbird/README.md

 ## Translations

   Since February 2020, there has been a [Cawbird project on Transifex](https://www.transifex.com/cawbird/cawbird/dashboard/).
 Users can sign up on Transifex for free to help translate Cawbird.

+## Testing

+Since August 2020, there has been a [Cawbird "unstable" package](https://software.opensuse.org//download.html?project=home%3AIBBoard%3Acawbird-unstable&package=cawbird-unstable) built on the Open Build Service.
+These packages are intended for users who can't build Cawbird from source but want to test new features.

+**Do not** use the unstable release unless you are testing new features and understand the risks. *They are not intended for everyday use*.
+They will be updated intermittently with new features from `git master`.
+They may have bugs.
+They may not get patched.
+They may be behind the main release.
+They may break things and eat your homework.

+It is recommended that you backup `~/.config/cawbird` before running Cawbird-Unstable.

 ## Contributing